Program: Noguchi, Toshio | Sound: Sugiyama, Chiharu | Screenplay: Kuriyama, Yuji

 However, a few questions arise.
 How was the headmaster capable of convincingly posing as Mika?
 Kimika Takahashi set herself on fire; how was her head spared?
 Why did the floor collapse when it did?

-The Deep Guide Q&A actually contains answers to all these questions, albeit some of the answers being indirect:
+The In-depth Guide Q&A actually contains answers to all these questions, albeit some of the answers being indirect:

 The headmaster and Lil actually had contracts with Mithra, too.
 The cost was, of course, their deaths.
 It is Mithra’s intent that leads to Kimika Takahashi’s pretty face ending up in the headmaster’s office.
 However, he was destroyed by Chisato before Mithra could take his soul.
 When the headmaster’s office suddenly collapses in Dowaku, it is seemingly due to a phenomenon caused by Chisato’s will.
 In the world of Zoroastrianism, it is said that when you die, you cross Chinvat Bridge and receive judgement.
 If Rashnu’s scales lean towards goodness, the bridge is thick and stable, but if they lean towards evil, the bridge becomes as narrow as a knife and you fall into hell.
 It is just like the image of falling into hell.
 On the other hand, Lil is spared.
 This is because she was saved by Chisato as Hanako-san.
 The price of her father taking her place (as he was passing beneath as Lil jumped) must be a heavy burden to bear, though…Source.